 Where to camp overnight in Byron Bay

 So if you are travelling by car in Australia and you are looking for free camping spots in order to spend the night or two in Byron Bay, stop right there because it is strictly prohibited in town.
 For a free night and avoiding ridiculous campervan parking with no power (because might as well pay a place at that price for a proper room) and a fine for illegal public camping, you can follow our guide to plan your trip on the Australian Coast.
-Make sure you share this post with the others in the community and contribute if you have any tips and tricks we have forgotten!
+Make sure you share this post with the others in the community and contribute if you have any tips and tricks we have forgotten.
 Note that the Byron Shire Council has enforcement patrols/rangers working seven days a week targeting this issue and the fines for illegal camping can be from apparently an on-the-spot fine of $110 to a maximum of $2,200 in Australian Dollars.
+So we wrote “where to camp overnight in Byron Bay for free” because we know you would be searching this query, but it is highly not recommended unless you are happy to drive outside of the township for a bit.

 Yelgun Rest Area